Lamotrek: History

 Before European rule, Lamotrek was invaded by Ifalik during Mweoiush's reign, with aid from the Mailiyas.

 In January 1849 an earthquake occurred causing a flood to submerge the island with the exception of some trees.
-People climb trees to survive.
-The water however swept away people in certain cases who climb the trees causing them to die.
+People climbed trees to survive; the water however swept away even some who had climbed the trees, causing many in the village to die.
 Forty-one survivors came to the Marianas to permanently settle there in April of that year.

 As with all of the Caroline Islands, sovereignty passed to the Empire of Germany in 1899.
 The island came under the control of the Empire of Japan after World War I, and was subsequently administered under the South Seas Mandate.
 Following World War II, the island came under the control of the United States of America and was administered as part of the Trust Territory of the Pacific Islands from 1947, and became part of the Federated States of Micronesia from 1979.